leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

 Aside from replacing `locally` with `withReader`, it is the same as before.

 Replacing the custom `ConfigIO` type with `ReaderT` did not save a large number of lines of code in this section.
-TODO finish fordele/ulemper
+However, rewriting the code using components from the standard library does have long-term benefits.
+First, readers who know about `ReaderT` don't need to take time to understand the `Monad` instance for `ConfigIO`, working backwards to the meaning of monad itself.
+Instead, they can be confident in their initial understanding.
+Next, adding further effects to the monad (such as a state effect to count the files in each directory and display a count at the end) requires far fewer changes to the code, because the monad transformers and `MonadLift` instances provided in the library work well together.
+Finally, using a set of type classes included in the standard library, polymorphic code can be written in such a way that it can work with a variety of monads without having to care about details like the order in which the monad transformers were applied.
+Just as some functions work in any monad, others can work in any monad that provides a certain type of state, or a certain type of exceptions, without having to specifically describe the _way_ in which a particular concrete monad provides the state or exceptions.

 ## Exercises